gradualcolors/l2d2-demo/README.md

 3. Comic World.
 4. Overflow div issues with iOS devices.
 5. Default Live2D eye blinking reverts some motions/expressions after finishing.
+6. Adjusting or minimizing window size will make the model pop out.
-6. Will find more as testing becomes public
+7. Will find more as testing becomes public

 ## [To Do List](#to-do-list)
 1. Add pause button to auto play